Actindo-AG/Documentation/RetailSuiteAccounting/Operation/13_AccessBookingsPeriod.md

   - Special journals (90-99) are specialized lists of transactions records preconfigured in the system for the balances carried forward.
 Further journals can be created.

-Special months are also preconfigured for in the system for special business transactions, such as balances carried forward or subsequent bookings.
+Special months are also preconfigured in the system for special business transactions, such as balances carried forward or subsequent postings.

 Journal and months are used to arrange a company's business transactions within a fiscal year.
 A particular booking period will only contain the bookings recorded in that specific period.
 Accessing bookings from other periods may be necessary, for example, if a booking from a previous booking period needs to be adjusted or if a transaction performed at a later stage must be manually booked in a specific period.

-Moreover, when opening the *Accounting* module for the first time after login or after reloading the system, the window to select a fiscal year is displayed.
-For detailed information, see [Select fiscal year](./01_SelectFiscalYear.md).

 #### Prerequisites